ttinoco/PFNET/README.md

 ## Overview

-PFNET is a library for modeling and analyzing electric power networks.
+PFNET is a C library for modeling and analyzing electric power networks.
 It provides data parsers, network analysis and manipulation routines, and fast and customizable constraint and objective function evaluators for constructing network optimization problems.

 ## License